 What the inspectors say

-Al Diyafah High School has been rated Good by the KHDA for the last seven years, up from Acceptable for the three years before that.
+Al Diyafah High School has been rated Good by the KHDA for the last eight years, up from Acceptable for the three years before that.
 Improvement had come from the school's action on the recommendations in the previous inspection reports, including improvements in teaching, learning, and developing the role of parents in supporting the Board of Governors.

-Fees at the school range from AED 10,800 per annum at FS1, rising to AED 22,930 for Year 13 A Level studies.
+Fees at the school range from AED 10,800 per annum at FS1, rising to AED 23,110 for Year 13 A Level studies.
 That makes it one of the most affordable UK curriculum based schools in the UAE, however parents should note one of the trade offs is the range of subjects on offer.